ronanchilvers/solo-d6/Solo D6.md

 # Adventure seed

-The adventurers are hired to retrieve a stolen magical artifact from a hidden cult lair, deep within the treacherous Marsh of Chelimber, where they must face both deadly traps and fanatical cultists.
+The adventurers are hired to retrieve a stolen artifact.
+The artifact was apparently taken from a house in

 # Characters
 ```dataview